 Advanced riders will probably frown at the mellow terrain, but they will find no other place with consistent powder; they will have to look a little harder for an adrenaline rush, but it can be found off-piste

-Niseko is something between a full-blown destination resort and a laid-back local’s hill like Sierra at Tahoe and it’s technically four separate resorts called Niseko United and are interconnected: An’nupuri; Higashiyama Village (Niseko Village); Hirafu; and Hanazono.
+Niseko is something between a full-blown destination resort and a laid-back local’s hill like Sierra at Tahoe in California and it’s technically four separate resorts called Niseko United and are interconnected: An’nupuri; Higashiyama Village (Niseko Village); Hirafu; and Hanazono.
 There’s a separate resort, Moiwa, but it’s also connected by a lift.

-Niseko is in the second largest island in Japan, Hokkaido, which lies 100km southwest of Sapporo and is near Mt Yōtei (the “Mt.
+Niseko is located in the second largest island in Japan, Hokkaido, which lies 100km southwest of Sapporo and is near Mt Yōtei (the “Mt.
 Fuji of Hokkaido”) a perfect area to capture all the snow.
 You can reach Niseko by flying to New-Chitose International Airport from Tokyo or Osaka, and by ferry (not recommended) to Sapporo.
 From there you can take a shuttle bus either from Sapporo or the airport.
 It’s better if you book the shuttle in advance: Niseko airport shuttle or you can buy a package that includes shuttle service.